What Does It Cost to Run a Toaster Oven in California?

 What changes the cost the most?

-For calculator-focused intent, use the Toaster Oven calculator in California to compare light, typical, and heavy usage profiles.
+For calculator-style comparisons, use the Toaster Oven calculator in California to compare light, typical, and heavy usage profiles.

 Related appliance cost pages for California